-We have 22 ponies which help us maintain six fenland sites around the Broads.
+We have over twenty ponies which help us maintain six fenland sites around the Broads.

 The Konik and Welsh mountain ponies are discerning diners, feeding on coarse grass, rushes and smaller fine-leaved sweet vegetation but leaving the more wildlife-friendly plants and flowers.
 While mowing machines are useful in other ways it is not easy to achieve this kind of discrimination with them.
 The ponies can also graze round difficult tussocky patches which cause mowers to get stuck.

 The two different breeds each have their own distinctive grazing patterns and are placed in sites where they are going to be the most effective.